Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 1. Full on different syntax
     - TODO

-Requirement 2 is filled by using the Global Accessor Function detailed in the appendix.
+Requirement 2 is filled by using the *Global Delegate Accessor Function* detailed in the appendix.
+When this proposal is used, it can live alongside the old syntax peacefully without too much confusion.
+Just an extra keyword that makes the old feature offer different semantics, which is easy to explain.

 #### Pros
+* Similar to old syntax
 * It's clear to the compiler and programmer which behaviour is expected
-* Old syntax can be deprecated, if that's desired
 * In the case of [2]:
     - Syntax doesn't borrow `by` keyword, so it doesn't *incorrectly* highlight that those are similar concepts
+* Declaration is at the top of the class

 #### Cons
-* We add a new language feature, instead of reusing old syntax
 * Allows for a given class to use a mix of the two behaviours
 * No intuitive or explicit (using `override` keyword) way to override the *Delegate Expression*
 * In the case of [3]: